egumasa/engagement-annotation-project/docs/0_overviews.md

 These steps are explained below.

-## Step 0 Sentence boundary detection

-Each annotation data comes with automatically detected sentence boundaries (each line represents a new sentence).
-Sometimes, the automated detection of sentence boundaries fails for reasons.
-In such case, we will indicate a correct sentence boundary.
-This step is necessary only for a file with sentence boundary problems.

 ## Step 1 Clause boundary detection

 The annotation should start with clause boundary segmengation and clause type identification.
-In this task, you will segment a running text into sentences/clauses and categorize the type of clauses (e.g., `MAIN`, `SUBORDINATE`).
+In this task, you will segment a running text into [T-units](./1_Basic_grammar.md#terminal-unit-t-unit) and clauses, and then categorize the type of clauses (e.g., `MAIN`, `SUBORDINATE`).
 The purpose of this layer is help you better identify engagement strategies (Step 2 and 3) as well as detection of primary vs secondary engagement (Step 4).

 The following figure shows the result of this step.